T

 landmark

-The largest Gothic cathedral in the world, a UNESCO World Heritage site, built on the former site of a grand mosque.
-Climb the Giralda Tower for panoramic city views.
+The largest Gothic cathedral in the world, built on the site of a former mosque.
+It houses the tomb of Christopher Columbus and its bell tower, the Giralda, offers panoramic city views.

 • Book tickets online in advance to skip long queues.